walles/headsetharry/README.md

 # TODO Before Releasing on Android Market
 * Make an icon / all the other graphics needed by Market

+# TODO Notifications
+* Maybe we should simply read notifications instead of trying to solve everything ourselves?
+* OK: Google Inbox: "Mail from NN: SUBJECT"
+* OK: Test with multiple pending Inbox messages.
+* Add a preferences checkbox for allowing us to read notifications.

 # TODO Misc
 * If the user is playing music, pause or turn down the music while the message is being read.
 * Report battery status for attached bluetooth devices, http://stackoverflow.com/a/19701412/473672, https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.battery_level.xml
+* If we get multiple notifications at the same time, enqueue them and read them one after the other.
 * When a message comes in, enqueue it if a phone call is in progress.
 * When a phone call ends, read all events received during the call
 * What do we do if there's no TTS for a configured language when we try to say something?
 Something notification based perhaps.
 * Enable selecting language flavors.
 US or GB English?
 Swedish or Finnish Swedish?
-* Maybe we should simply read notifications instead of trying to solve everything ourselves?
-Maybe read the `Notification.tickerText` to the user.
 * In Settings, should it be possible to tag contacts with their most likely language?
 * "Phone call from NN" (NN is name if in contacts, not number)
 * "Calendar event: ..."
-* Google Inbox: "Mail from NN: SUBJECT"
 * Think about long messages, should we have an upper limit on how much we read?
 * Think about multipart messages, how do we handle them?
 How should we